prteek/dsutils/README.md

 export PATH="$PATH:/usr/local/bin/"
 ```

 2. **rayrun**: A GNU parallel like utility that parallelizes runs using Ray clusters.
-Useful when running parallel loops on Sagemaker and local.
+This is a faster alternative to GNU parallel.
 Needs *ray* installed.
 ```shell
 pip install ray
 ```